Heading Image Adults

 I cannot afford my medication/doctor’s fees.
 Where can I go for financial assistance?

 Some pharmaceutical companies offer prescription assistance programs for low-income individuals and families.
-These programs typically require a doctor's consent and proof of financial status.
+These programs typically require a doctor’s consent and proof of financial status.
 They may also require that you have either no health insurance, or no prescription drug benefit through your health insurance.
-Click here to view the list of pharmaceutical companies and their contact information.

 Also, you may wish to visit the Free & Low Cost Health Care Service Locator that the United States Department of Health & Human Services has available for a list of local services.